March 16, 2026

 Why This Matters:

-- Lower Initial Rates: Typically lower than fixed 30-year mortgages.
+- Lower Initial Rates: Often lower than 30-year fixed mortgage rates at the start of the loan.

 - More Affordable Payments (At First): Especially helpful for buyers managing tight budgets early on.